-Most of the tests in the IntelliJ Platform codebase are model level functional tests.
+Most of the tests in the IntelliJ Platform codebase are model-level functional tests.
 What this means is the following:

 The tests run in a headless environment that uses real production implementations for most components, except for many UI components.

-The tests usually test a feature as a whole, rather than individual functions that comprise its implementation.
+The tests usually test a feature as a whole rather than individual functions that comprise its implementation.

 The most significant benefit of this test approach is that tests are very stable and require very little maintenance once written, no matter how much the underlying implementation is refactored or rewritten.

 Another consequence of our testing approach is that we do not provide a recommended approach to mocking.
 We have a few tests in our codebase that use JMock.
 Still, in general, we find it difficult to mock all of the interactions with IntelliJ Platform components that your plugin class will need to have.
 We recommend working with real components instead.
 See also How to replace component/service in tests? and How to replace extension points in tests?.